IDMNYU/Ideation_PrototypingFall24LadyK/Future_weeklyBrief.md

 3. Add to your Mood Board

-4. Brainstorm/Mindmap Ideas for your Future Artifact.
-Tell us where you are at at the end of this.
+4. Upload the exercises from [class](https://docs.google.com/document/d/1ZLDFTjBLFXp5sJxJS6_HvtLvPDXe_fL1gdhq4eo6NeY/edit?usp=sharing) with regards to your world & topic.
+Write a reflection on where you are at at the end of this.

 5. Start your Stakeholder list of people with reference to your Future World.